ray-project/ray/doc/source/example-streaming.rst

            # letter between keys[0] and keys[1]

       def next_reduce_result(self, article_index):
-           # Get articles up to article_index in the reducers,
+           # Get articles up to article_index that haven't been read yet,
            # accumulate the word counts and return them

 On the driver, we then create a number of mappers and reducers and run the